 Ever since the crisis of affordable housing in California has deepened, the state government is leaving no stone unturned to make the process of building ADU on their property easier.
 In the latest bid to accelerate the construction of new dwelling units in the state, it has recently announced a grant program for low-to-moderate income homeowners who do not have enough home equity to cash out refinance their project.

-Here is everything you should know about California Housing Finance Agency’s (CalHFA) ADU grant program.
+About California Housing Finance Agency’s (CalHFA) ADU grant program:

 What is CalHFA ADU Grant?